FRYEAN MYTHOS: *adventure*CAMPBELLIAN FUNCTION: *sociological, metaphysical*

 Particularly amusing are those episodes in which Conan is treated like the incarnation of “un-PC” tendencies, and his multi-ethnic buddies must teach the barbarian “Goofus” how to be “gallant.”
 I might value some of these PC messages for their intent, if not their elegance of expression.
 Still, it’s funny to see Howard’s Conan—who once boasts of breaking an ox’s neck to show off his strength—getting lectured on treating animals as his “equals.”

-Though the series ends with the fate of Conan's relatives unresolved, the first season does end on a strong note, propelling Conan into direct combat with Wrath-Amon’s deific master, the serpent-god Set—an episode which is stronger for not having a single pro-social message in sight.
+Though the season ends with the fate of Conan's relatives unresolved, the conclusion propels the hero into direct combat with Wrath-Amon’s deific master, the serpent-god Set—a combat which is stronger for not having a single pro-social message in sight.